HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/track-descriptions.md

 ### Nordic tx FHIR server API

+Established in cooperation by the nordic HL7 affiliates (HL7 Sweden, HL7 Denmark, HL7 Finland and HL7 Norway) to establish a common nordic terminology server to host codesystems and valuesets for use with HL7 FHIR.

+#### Use cases

+#### IG building
+The main use case for the Nordic terminology server is to make building FHIR IGs using terminology defined in the Nordic countries easier.
+The common Nordic terminology server should host and maintain codesystems and valuesets that are used in Nordic FHIR IG's and FHIR implementations.
+The server should be registered to tx.fhir.org to support validation in the FHIR build process.
+There are a number of valuesets and codesystems that are used in the Nordics:

+* National editions of SNOMED CT
+* National ValueSets defined and maintained by the affiliates
+  * These valuesets are typically used in core and base profiles.
+  * Examples are valuesets used in Norwegian vitalsign profiles.
+* National CodeSystems used in core and base profiles

+#### Translation

+Provide national displays for HL7 code system concepts by hosting "language packs" on tx-nordics.

+#### Server instance

+HL7 Sweden is currently hosting a terminology server at https://tx-nordics.fhir.org/fhir for use in the Nordic.

 ### FHIR IG building and authoring

 FHIR IG authoring for documenting a FHIR RestfulAPI can seem like a big challenge to new FHIR developers.
 In this track we introduce the participants to FHIR IG authoring, building and how to publish a draft on Github.
 The participation in this track can be combined with participation in PMD/OKT API development tracks, to document results from work in those tracks.